ShreyaSinha2610/Data-Structures-and-algorithm.cpp/README.md

 # Data-Structures-and-algorithm.cpp
-Here i will put all the codes of my dsa questions where i will be using the c++ language.
+Here i will be putting all the codes of my dsa questions where i will be using the c++ language.